 After a few tries, he got it.
 This is fun for multiple ages!

 Try not to jump in too quickly with the solution.
-Trial and error is a wonderful learning experience for young kids and a valuable lesson to learn for later.
+Trial and error is a wonderful learning experience for young kids and a valuable lesson to learn later.

 What else can you find to stack the cat’s hat?